Su Barikan

 Fintech | UX Fundamentals Project

-Career-Bond (formerly Meratas) is a fintech platform that helps students finance education through flexible loan programs.
-The project focused on improving user trust and transparency during the loan discovery and application process.
-Through UX research and iterative design, I created a research-backed prototype that simplified navigation, clarified repayment details, and supported Career-Bond’s rebrand toward transparency.
+Career-Bond (formerly Meratas) is a fintech platform helping students finance education through flexible loan programs.
+This project focused on improving trust and clarity during the loan exploration and application experience.

 The Challenge

-Career-Bond’s original platform presented complex information that overwhelmed users and caused drop-offs during loan applications.
-Many students found the repayment breakdown confusing and distrusted hidden costs.
-The challenge was to create an intuitive, transparent, and trustworthy experience that guides users confidently from discovery to completion.
+Career-Bond's original platform presented complex loan details that overwhelmed users and lowered conversion rates during the application process.
+Many students found repayment breakdowns confusing and distrusted hidden costs.
+The challenge was to create a transparent, trustworthy experience that builds confidence from discovery to completion.

 Our Approach